kcarnold/cs344/content/units/04models/homework/index.md

 - Explain the importance of evaluating image classifiers on unseen data. <!-- TODO: could align more with this -->
 - Describe characteristics of a dataset that are relevant to downstream performance.
+- Tweak a model to try to improve its performance.

 <!-- ## Other Notes